se-research/OpenDaVINCI/tutorials/tcpsendbytes/README.rst

 OpenDaVINCI has a built-in TCP connection handling engine realized on Linux-based and BSD-based operating systems using POSIX sockets and on Windows using WinSock.
-The sources to this example are available at https://github.com/se-research/OpenDaVINCI/tree/master/tutorials/tcpsendbytes
+The sources for this example are available at https://github.com/se-research/OpenDaVINCI/tree/master/tutorials/tcpsendbytes

 In order to send bytes to an existing TCP server, you will find a simple example